qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

     in the map will be listed in the legend.

-  After changing the symbology in the |qg| main window, you can click on **[Update]** to adapt the changes in the legend element of the Print Composer.
+  After changing the symbology in the |qg| main window, you can click on **[Update]** to adapt the changes in the legend item of the Print Composer.